Jakeoil/math/README.md

 After lots of bugs, I sidetracked into some other tasks.

 One was to keep track of the size of the figure.
 I have a bounds class that returns the extremes of the figure.
-Routines which call this figure
+Routines which call this figure return a new bounds which is accumulated.

+Now I added some controls.
+This required learning a little bit about page layouts and much css.
+I had to struggle with the tWheel.

+I added a decagon, but it was not centered.
+Fixed expansion 4 and up.

 # To do list

--   [ ] Decagon is working although I would like to center rotation.
-Code is just plain to complicated at the moment.
+-   [X] Decagon is working although I would like to center rotation.
+Code is just plain too complicated at the moment.
--   [ ] Add the vector paths for the shapes.
+-   [X] Add the vector paths for the shapes.
 -   [ ] Improve the mini grid figure.
 -   [ ] Play with writing text on the canvas.
 -   [ ] Do a rewrite using module.